 Positive and Negative Thoughts and Feelings Cannot Coexist

 A common misconception about suggesting positivity is that that means suppressing negative thoughts and emotions.
 This is not true – after a tragic event, it is good to feel optimism in addition to despair or other negative emotions.

 Positive and Negative States are Symmetrical and Opposite in Their Effects

-This is untrue, in that negative and positive affect can have a similar, asymmetric, or symmetric impact.
-This is important because negative affect is often used as the control group in studies, when in fact a neutral affect should be used.
-For example, if the impact is similar (and not symmetric), then having a positive affect will appear to have no effect.
+This is untrue, in that negative and positive effect can have a similar, asymmetric, or symmetric impact.
+This is important because negative effect is often used as the control group in studies, when in fact a neutral effect should be used.
+For example, if the impact is similar (and not symmetric), then having a positive effect will appear to have no effect.

 Positive States are Trivial Niceties, Incapable of Creating Any Lasting Benefit